 2. Contact customer support: If there are no service alerts or if the issue persists after the outage or maintenance is resolved, contact your service provider's customer support.
 They may be able to identify the cause of the congestion and provide a solution.

 3. Provide information: When contacting customer support, provide as much information as possible about the issue you are experiencing.
-This may include the symptoms you are seeing, the devices you are using, and any troubleshooting steps you have already taken.
+This may include the symptoms you are seeing, the devices you are using, and any network troubleshooting steps you have already taken.

 4. Ask about network upgrades: If network congestion is a recurring issue in your area, ask your service provider if they have plans to upgrade their network infrastructure.
 Upgrades like increasing bandwidth or adding more servers can help alleviate congestion and improve performance.